My Must-Have Pregnancy Survival Guide

 Pregnancy Survival Guide

-- Organic saltines and plain white toast kept bedside- There was a period of time where I would have to wake up in the middle of the night to eat crackers or toast (whatever I could stomach) and it helped prevent sickness overnight and in the morning.
+- Organic saltines and plain white toast kept bedside- There was a period of time where I would have to wake up in the middle of the night to eat crackers or toast (whatever I could stomach) and it helped prevent sickness overnight and in the morning in the early stages.

 - Diclegis – My doctor had me try a combo of over the counter unisom and B12 (basically what diclegis is) because diclegis is not covered by my insurance, but it didn’t work.
 I paid $700 for the first prescription, huge mistake.
 Luckily, they came out with a generic version of the drug, doxylamine/pyridoxine.
 I used the GoodRx App to fill my prescription (it gives huge discounts for prescriptions not covered by insurance) and saved hundreds of dollars.
 Initially I was taking 4 pills a day but I’m now (at week 26) down to 1 pill at night.

 - Lemons – My sense of smell, especially during the first trimester was INSANE.
-Pretty much everything made me nauseous, Craig ate dinner outside most nights (it was summer he didn’t mind) because I couldn’t stand the smell of food.
+Pretty much everything made me nauseous, Craig ate dinner outside most nights (it was summer, he didn’t mind) because I couldn’t stand the smell of food.
 I couldn’t even sit on our leather couch because the smell made me sick.
 Smelling sliced lemons a few times throughout the day was really helpful with nausea.
+If you don’t have lemons around essential oils can also be really helpful.
+Peppermint in your belly button (I know weird) can help with nauseous.

 - Electrolytes – Hydration is probably the most crucial thing in dealing with morning sickness/nausea/HG.
 The tough part was that even keeping down water was impossible some days.
 I didn’t like the taste of anything.
 I finally discovered Drink Basis, an electrolyte drink my cousin introduced me to and it truly saved me.
 I’m convinced it kept me out of urgent care because I was finally able to stay hydrated.
 You can also make pops or ice chips with it.